Christian LeBlanc: Personal life

 LeBlanc's art work has been displayed in Los Angeles, New Orleans, and Washington, D.C.

-He is not related to actor Matt LeBlanc, who played Joey Tribbiani on the sitcom Friends.

 On June 20, 2021, he revealed on Maurice Benard's Youtube series State of Mind that he is gay and has been married to his husband since 1993.

 In October 2023, LeBlanc announced that he had been diagnosed with Multiple myeloma in June of that year and that the cancer was in remission.
 He had first noticed symptoms on the set of The Young and the Restless and took time off while receiving treatment.